emanuele-f/PCAPdroid/docs/app_api.md

 PCAPdroid exposes an API for other apps to configure and control the packet capture.
-This can be used to easily enable packet capture in your app.
+This can be used to easily enable packet capture in your app, provided that the PCAPdroid app is also installed into the device.

+## The API

 The [CaptureCtrl.java](https://github.com/emanuele-f/PCAPdroid/blob/master/app/src/main/java/com/emanuelef/remote_capture/activities/CaptureCtrl.java) activity is the one exposed to allow you to control the PCAPdroid capture via Intents.